monsterkodi/koffee/README.md

 ## koffee

-is a clone of Coffeescript 1 with a few enhancements.
+is a clone of Coffeescript (Version 1) with a few enhancements.

 ### Constructor shortcut